-In 2017, TIME magazine reported that kids’ sports had become a $15 billion industry, and there is no doubt that it has only grown since then.
+TIME magazine reported that kids’ sports had become a $15 billion industry, and there is no doubt that it has only grown since then.
 It is not hard to see why.
 After being stuck inside this past year due to Covid, kids want to go out and kick a ball around, swim, and enjoy time with their friends.
 Likewise, parents are becoming increasingly interested in getting their kids outside to play, instead of staying in and staring at a screen all day.

 Unfortunately, this kind of play does not always end in suntans and good times.
 Sometimes, personal injury accidents happen, perhaps more than people realize.
 So, how prevalent are sports injuries, and is there any way to prevent them?

 Sports Injuries Stats